Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

-In this part, we explain how to interpolate cascade cochain complex as an homological perturbation on the Austin-Braam cochain complex.
-Therefore the feature that the cascade construction does not require the fibration condition in general also reflects the theme of the paper.
+In this part, we explain how to heuristically interpret the cascades \emph{cochain} complex as a homological perturbation on the Austin-Braam cochain complex.
+The feature that the cascades construction does not require the fibration condition also reflects the theme of the paper.

-We first explain the perturbation data used to get the cascade cochain complex, i.e. a projection and a homotopy $(p_i, H_i)$ on $\Omega^*(C_i)$ for every $i$.
+We first explain the perturbation data used to get the cascades cochain complex, i.e.\ a pair of projection and homotopy $(p_i, H_i)$ on $\Omega^*(C_i)$ for every $i$.
 We require that the image $\Ima p_i$ is a finite dimensional subspace of $\Omega^*(C_i)$.
-Given such perturbation data, we can formally write down operator $D_{k,T}$ from \eqref{hpl}.
-Note that in the cascade construction, we choose Morse-Smale pair $(f_i,g_i)$ on each critical manifold $C_i$.
-A perturbation data is given by such Morse-Smale pair using the construction in \cite{harvey2001finite}.
-Before giving the construction, we set up some notation first. \begin{definition}Let $C$ be an oriented closed manifold. \begin{enumerate} \item $\cD^*(C)$ denotes the space of currents\footnote{For basics of currents, we refer readers to \cite{griffiths2014principles}.} on $C$.
-Here, we fix the sign for the inclusion $\iota: \Omega^*(C)\to \cD^*(C)$ by
+Given such perturbation data, we can formally write down operators $D_{k,T}$ from \eqref{hpl}.
+Note that in the cascades construction, we choose a Morse-Smale pair $(f_i,g_i)$ on each critical manifold $C_i$.
+The perturbation data is then given by such a Morse-Smale pair using the construction in \cite{harvey2001finite}.
+Before giving the construction, we first set up some notation.
+We will not be precise about signs and orientations. \begin{definition} Let $C$ be an oriented closed manifold. \begin{enumerate} \item $\cD^*(C)$ denotes the space of currents\footnote{For basics of currents, we refer readers to \cite{griffiths2014principles}.} on $C$.
+There is a natural inclusion $\iota: \Omega^*(C)\to \cD^*(C)$ given by

 \item Let $\kappa \in \cD^*(C\times C)$ be a current, then the induced integral operator $I_\kappa:\Omega^*(C)\to \cD^*(C)$ is defined as:

 where $\pi_1, \pi_2$ are projections of $C\times C$ to the first and the second factor respectively. \item Let $B$ be an oriented compact manifold and $i:B\to C$ a smooth inclusion.
 Then we can define a current $[B] \in \cD^*(C)$ by: